sj-18/LF-Building-a-RISC-V-CPU-Core/README.md

 Steps to simulate-
 1. Copy the code from risc-v_shell.tlv – My own TL-Verilog implementation of the CPU core.

-2. Paste into the Editor tab in the [Makerchip IDE](https://makerchip.com/sandbox#), then use the VIZ and Waveform tabs to explore CPU behavior.
+2. Paste into the Editor tab in the [Makerchip IDE](https://makerchip.com/sandbox#), simulate(Ctrl + Enter) and then use the VIZ and Waveform tabs to explore CPU behavior.